We want to share with you some highlights of our visit to Coorg.

 Top tips for travel to Coorg:

-- Coorg is a relatively easy weekend getaway from Bangalore and Mysore.
+- Coorg is a relatively easy weekend getaway from Bangalore and Mysore and easily one of the best places to visit in July in India.
 For getting here from most other major cities in India will involve some planning ahead.

 - We got to Madikeri via the coastal town of Mangalore in Karnataka.
 This route has been under repairs and expansion for a long time now.
 If you plan to take this route, check on its condition around your travel time.